juju/docs/src/en/commands.md

    **Summary:**

-   looks for cloud credentials and caches those for use by Juju when bootstrapping
+   Looks for cloud credentials and caches those for use by Juju when bootstrapping.